aviaryan/learn-for-free/README.md

 Why pay for a degree or a course when you can learn on the Internet for free?

-This project aims to contain free learning resources for all topics you can think of.
+This project aims to contain free learning resources for all topics you can think of [WIP].

-Please contribute to help take this project forward. 🙏🏾

 ## Topics